Paste Transpose in Excel

 #2 – Paste Special Method

-If you have used paste special method then you know how good that tool is.
-Using Paste Method we can transpose the data quickly, in fact, quicker than the above TRANSPOSE method.
+If you have used paste special methods, then you know how good that tool is.
+Using the Paste Method, we can transpose the data quickly; in fact, quicker than the above TRANSPOSE method.

 - Now select the cell where you need to transpose the copied data, so we will choose D1 cell.